 By Sunday night I noticed my son’s chin from across the room, “Was that a big giant zit?”

 I told him to come here so I could look at it…It certainly looked like a zit.
-I told him it was gross, it needed to be popped and that he really needed to clean better because what almost 11-year-old has zits?!
+I told him it was gross, it needed to be popped and that he really needed to wash his face better because what almost 11-year-old has zits?!

 I gave it a good squeeze and the most disgusting pus came out… The more I squeezed the more puss came out, and Chase kept screaming because he’s a tad sensitive.
-I realized we were going to have to come back to this….
+Since white / yellow puss just continued to come out I realized that we were going to have to come back to this.

-The next morning it was back! and his face was a little swollen… I now felt terrible because I had squeezed to hard and bruised his face (I’m telling you; worst mom in the world award).
+The next morning it was back! and his face was a little swollen… I now felt terrible because I had squeezed too hard and bruised his face.
 I told him how sorry I was for making his face swollen and sent him to school.

 Three hours later the phone rang, it was the school’s number…”Hello?”

-We left urgent care and went home for a bit.
-I decided to tell Chase that the nurse was pretty sure he had staph infection.
+I decided to tell Chase that the nurse was pretty sure he had a staph infection.
 We talked about how serious it was and that it could kill him if we did not treat it soon enough so we had to do everything the doctor wanted us to do, even if that meant going to the hospital or getting a shot in his butt.
-I was just praying desperately in my heart that we caught it soon enough to not end up in the hospital with it in his blood or joints yet…